Contact Information

 Biography

-Professor Mehta received his B.Tech. from the Institute of Chemical Technology in Mumbai and his Ph.D. from Texas A&M University (Advisor: Prof. Tadhg Begley).
-After his postdoctoral training with Prof. Peter Schultz at The Scripps Research Institute, La Jolla, Professor Mehta joined the University of Illinois faculty in 2019.
-His research interests are in the areas of synthetic biology, chemical biology, biochemistry and organic chemistry.
+Professor Mehta received his B.Tech. from the Institute of Chemical Technology in Mumbai and his Ph.D. from Texas A&M University.
+After his postdoctoral training at The Scripps Research Institute, La Jolla, Professor Mehta joined the University of Illinois faculty in Fall 2019.
+His research interests are in the areas of synthetic biology and chemical biology.

 Research Interests